Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Conclusion

 \section{Conclusion}

-We introduce \textsc{Rusty-DAWG}, an efficient index for finding \emph{unbounded length} $n$-gram overlap against a pretraining corpus in \emph{constant time}.
+We introduce \textsc{Rusty-DAWG}, an efficient index for finding \emph{unbounded length} $n$-gram overlap against a pretraining corpus whose runtime is independent of the corpus size.
 Using \textsc{Rusty-DAWG}, we show that, at large $n$, Pythia generates less novel $n$-grams than novel human-written text.
-We also find that increasing model size, constrained decoding (e.g., with temperature 0), or prompting with training data can decrease novelty.
-Finally, more frequent training $n$-grams are completed by LMs with \emph{lower loss.} We hope \textsc{Rusty-DAWG} enables further analysis of pretraining data as well as decontamination \citep{paloma} and retrieval language modeling \citep{khandelwal2020generalization,liu2024infinigram} research.
+We also find that increasing model size, constrained decoding (e.g., with temperature 0), or prompting with training data decrease novelty --- in particular, low temperature has a dramatic effect.
+Finally, more frequent training $n$-grams are completed by LMs with \emph{lower loss}, suggesting LMs are more prone to memorizing frequent $n$-grams.
+We hope \textsc{Rusty-DAWG} enables further analysis of pretraining data as well as decontamination \citep{paloma} and retrieval language modeling \citep{khandelwal2020generalization,liu2024infinigram} research.